voidauth/voidauth/docs/Getting-Started.md

 ```

 > [!TIP]
-> A bind mount as shown for VoidAuth `/app/config` is recommended to enable logo and email template customization.
+> A VoidAuth bind mount for `/app/config` as shown above is recommended to enable logo and email template customization.

 > [!WARNING]
 > VoidAuth does **NOT** provide `https:` termination itself, but it is **highly recommended**.
 This means you will need a reverse-proxy with `https:` support in front of VoidAuth and your other services, and some method of acquiring certificates (many reverse-proxies handle this as well).

 > [!WARNING]
-> The **APP_URL** environment variable **must** be set to the full external url of the VoidAuth service, ex. `APP_URL: https://auth.example.com` or `APP_URL: https://example.com/auth`.
+> The **APP_URL** environment variable **must** be set to the full external url of the VoidAuth service, ex. `APP_URL: https://auth.example.com` or `APP_URL: https://example.com/auth`

 > [!CAUTION]
 > During the first start of the app, the **initial admin username and password** will be shown in the logs.
 They will never be shown again.
 You will need to note them down and either change the username and password or create a user for yourself, which you should add to the **auth_admins** group.
 Afterwards you may delete the **auth_admin** user.

 > [!IMPORTANT]
-> Any user in the **auth_admins** group will be an administrator in VoidAuth and have access to the admin pages.
-Do not give this security group to any user you do not want to have full privileges in VoidAuth!
+> Any user in the **auth_admins** group will be an administrator in VoidAuth.
 You should make a different group for administrators of protected domains/apps.

 ## Configuration

+### User and Client App

+User and Client App (OIDC Client or ProxyAuth Domain) management is performed in the web interface.
+Please see the Admin Guides in the documentation sidebar for more information.

 ### Environment Variables
 VoidAuth is configurable primarily by environment variable.
 The available environment variables and their defaults are listed in the table below: